junxit/us-congress-bills-117/bill.md

       - **(ii)** Diversity of the proposed models of infrastructure financing and management.
       - **(iii)** Diversity of anticipated or planned AAM operations.
       - **(iv)** The need for comprehensive plans that—
-        - **(I)** facilitate the safe and efficient integration of AAM operations into the National Airspace System;
+        - **(I)** facilitateensure the safe and efficient integration of AAM operations into the National Airspace System;
         - **(II)** improve transportation safety, connectivity, and access in both rural and urban regions in the United States;
         - **(III)** leverage existing public transportation systems and intermodal and multimodal facilities or newly identified areas of AAM integration;
         - **(IV)** reduce surface congestion and the environmental impacts of transportation;
         - **(V)** grow the economy and create jobs in the United States; and
         - **(VI)** encourage community engagement when planning for AAM-related infrastructure.
-    - **(B)** *Priority* The Secretary shall prioritize awarding grants under this subsection to eligible entities that partner with commercial AAM entities, institutions of higher education, research institutions, or other relevant stakeholders to develop and prepare a comprehensive plan.
+    - **(B)** *Priority* The Secretary shall prioritize awarding grants under this subsection to eligible entities that partnerto applications that capture as many items in paragraph (2)(B) as possible and to eligible entities that collaborate with commercial AAM entities, institutions of higher education, research institutions, or other relevant stakeholders to develop and prepare a comprehensive plan.
     - **(C)** *Minimum allocation to rural areas* The Secretary shall ensure that not less than 20 percent of the amounts made available under subsection (c) are used to award grants to eligible entities that submit a comprehensive plan under paragraph (2) that is related to infrastructure located in a rural area.
   - **(5)** *Grant amount* Each grant made under this subsection shall be made in an amount that is not more than $1,000,000.
   - **(6)** *Briefing*
-    - **(A)** *In general* Not later than 180 days after the first comprehensive plan is submitted under paragraph (2), and every 180 days thereafter through September 30, 2024, the Secretary shall provide a briefing to the appropriate committees of Congress on the comprehensive plans submitted to the Secretary under such paragraph.
+    - **(A)** *In general* Not later than 180 days after the first comprehensive plan is submitted under paragraph (2), and every 180 days thereafter through September 30, 2024September 30, 2025, the Secretary shall provide a briefing to the appropriate committees of Congress on the comprehensive planson each of the comprehensive plans submitted to the Secretary under such paragraph.
     - **(B)** *Contents* The briefing required under subparagraph (A) shall include—
-      - **(i)** an evaluation of all planned or proposed vertiport locations included in the comprehensive plans submitted under paragraph (2) and how such planned or proposed vertiport locations may fit into the overall United States transportation system and network; and
+      - **(i)** an evaluation of all planned or proposedplanned or potential vertiport locations included in the comprehensive plans submitted under paragraph (2) and how such planned or proposedplanned or potential vertiport locations may fit into the overall United States transportation system and network; and
       - **(ii)** a description of lessons or best practices learned through the review of comprehensive plans and how the Secretary will incorporate any such lessons or best practices into Federal standards or guidance for the design and operation of AAM infrastructure and facilities.
 - **(c)** *Authorization of appropriations*
-  - **(1)** *Authorization* There are authorized to be appropriated to the Secretary to carry out this section $12,500,000 for each of fiscal years 2022 and 2023, to remain available until expended.
+  - **(1)** *Authorization* There are authorized to be appropriated to the Secretary to carry out this section $12,500,000 for each of fiscal years 2022 and 2023fiscal years 2023 and 2024, to remain available until expended.
   - **(2)** *Administrative expenses* Of the amounts made available under paragraph (1), the Secretary may retain up to 1 percent for personnel, contracting, and other costs to establish and administer the pilot program under this section.
 - **(d)** *Termination*
-  - **(1)** *In general* No grant may be awarded under this section after September 30, 2023.
+  - **(1)** *In general* No grant may be awarded under this section after September 30, 2023September 30, 2024.
-  - **(2)** *Continued funding* Funds authorized to be appropriated pursuant to subsection (c) may be expended after September 30, 2023—
+  - **(2)** *Continued funding* Funds authorized to be appropriated pursuant to subsection (c) may be expended after September 30, 2023September 30, 2024—
-    - **(A)** for grants awarded prior to September 30, 2023; and
+    - **(A)** for grants awarded prior to September 30, 2023September 30, 2024; and
     - **(B)** for administrative expenses.
 - **(e)** *Definitions* In this Act:
-  - **(1)** *Advanced air mobility; AAM* The terms advanced air mobility and AAM mean a transportation system that transports individuals or property between points in the United States using aircraft with innovative capabilities, including aircraft that use 2 or more lift or thrust units to generate powered lift and control during vertical takeoff or landing, that may be piloted, remotely piloted, or autonomous, including those powered by electric or hybrid driven propulsion, in both controlled and uncontrolled airspace.
+  - **(1)** *Advanced air mobility; AAM* The terms advanced air mobility and AAM mean a transportation system that transports individuals or property between points in the United States using aircraft with innovative capabilities, including aircraft that use 2 or more lift or thrust units to generate powered lift and control during vertical takeoff or landing, that may be piloted, remotely piloted, or autonomous, including those powered by electric or hybrid driven propulsionalternative propulsion, in both controlled and uncontrolled airspace.
   - **(2)** *Appropriate committees of Congress* The term appropriate committees of Congress means the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
   - **(3)** *Commercial AAM entities* The term commercial AAM entities means—
     - **(A)** manufacturers of aircraft, avionics, propulsion systems, and air traffic management systems related to AAM;